Are you stumped for ideas on what to put in plastic Easter eggs? Looking to make your egg hunt just a little more fun and exciting?

 I recommend taking it out of the eggs as soon as possible though, because for some reason, all Easter eggs have "breathing holes" and you don't want the Play Doh to dry out.

 Personally, I love this idea because it gives kids something to do after the egg hunt is over.
-You can get creative by adding some glitter or small prizes.
-You can even make and dye your own to have holiday themed colors.
+You can get creative by adding some glitter or even hiding more small prizes inside the dough!
+You can make and dye your own dough to have holiday themed colors.

 6. Lip Gloss